awslabs/cognito-at-edge/README.md

 ![Architecture](./doc/architecture.png)

+### Alternatives

+This package allows you to easily parse and verify Cognito cookies in a Lambda@Edge function.
+If you want full control over the configuration of AWS resources (CloudFront, Cognito, Lambda@Edge...), this is the solution for you.

+If you want to deploy all the required AWS resources in a few clicks, you may want to use [this Serverless Application Repository application](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:520945424137:applications/cloudfront-authorization-at-edge) ([GitHub](https://github.com/aws-samples/cloudfront-authorization-at-edge)) which provides a complete Auth@Edge solution.
+Its CloudFormation template has various parameters to support multiple use cases (e.g. bring your own user pool or CloudFront distribution).
 ## Getting started
 ### How To Install
 The preferred way to install the AWS cognito-at-edge for Node.js is to use the [npm](http://npmjs.org/) package manager for Node.js.
 Simply type the following into a terminal window: